dialvarezs/nanopore-analyses-data-en/content/1-working-env-and-file-formats.md

 samtools view seq.sam --output seq.bam --bam --threads 4
 ```
 - `samtools`: Command (tool).
 - `view`: Subcommand.
-This specific tool (sammtols) tool have several subcommands that have differents functions.
+This specific tool (samtools) tool have several subcommands that have different functions.
 - `seq.sam`: Argument.
 For this command, is the input.
 - `--output seq.bam`: Option `--output` which has the argument `seq.bam`.
 This tool supports short form of option, so you can indicate `-o` instead of `--output`.
 - `--bam`: Option without arguments.